Xmetalfanx/Complete_Homepage/README.md

 ### Bootstrap 4 Framework

-Changing things to [Bootstrap 4](https://v4-alpha.getbootstrap.com/) (I know, still Alpha) .... really no reason that I didn't pick [Bootstrap 3](http://getbootstrap.com/) or [Foundation](https://foundation.zurb.com/)....I just sort of picked Bootstrap 4\.
+Changing things to [Bootstrap 4](https://v4-alpha.getbootstrap.com/) (I know, still Alpha) .... really no reason that I didn't pick [Bootstrap 3](http://getbootstrap.com/) or [Foundation](https://foundation.zurb.com/)....I just sort of picked Bootstrap 4.

+I want to slim my CUSTOM CSS down as much as possible without making the site feel "too templately.."... as in ..
+Someone else did all the styling (which I guess is true )... and have my site look like "every other" site on the Internet.

+#### More Framework related rambling

 I do plan on possibly even make a mock site or a redo of my site in a different local folder using Foundation just to learn about it and how it works and possibly change my main site to Foundation, if down the road I feel its better than Bootstrap for my needs.
 With Jade/Pug that shouldn't be too difficult to do at all.